mumairofficial/khalilstemmler-website-2019/src/pages/blogs/domain-driven-design/where-do-domain-events-get-dispatched.md

   public acceptOffer (): Result<any> {
     switch (this.offerState) {
       case 'initial':
-        // Notice how there is not public setter for the
+        // Notice how there is not a public setter for the
         // 'state' attribute.
 That's because it's important that
         // we intercept changes to state so that we can create and add
         // a Domain Event to the "observable subject" when it's